SaidIdoum/alx-system_engineering-devops/0x01-shell_permissions/README.md

  10-mirror_permissions : sets the mode of the file hello the same as olleh’s mode.

  1-directories_permissions: adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.

+ 2-directory_permissions: a script that creates a directory called my_dir with permissions 751 in the working directory.